By Jemilah Hallinan, EDO NSW Outreach Director, and Millicent McCreath, Practical Legal Trainee

-In January, the Government announced that it was seeking a ‘minor boundary modification’ of the area of Tasmanian Wilderness to reduce the forest’s size by 74,000 hectares.
+In January 2014, the Government announced that it was seeking a ‘minor boundary modification’ of the Tasmanian Wilderness to reduce the forest’s size by 74,000 hectares.

 On 10 December last year the Minister for the Environment, Greg Hunt, approved two major projects that are likely to have a significant effect on the world heritage values of the Great Barrier Reef (GBR).
 The Minister approved an application to dredge and dump dredge spoil for the construction of the Abbot Point Terminal near Bowen and an application for the development of the Curtis Island LNG facility on Curtis Island near Gladstone.